kylebrackman/kylebrackman/README.md

 # Kyle Brackman 🧗🏼‍♂️

-Software engineer based in Colorado with proficiency in JavaScript, Node.js, Python, Ruby, Ruby on Rails, Django, PHP, Laravel, React, and AWS.
+Software engineer based in Colorado with proficiency in TypesScript, Node.js, Python, Ruby, Ruby on Rails, Django, PHP, React, and AWS.
 Highly competitive and creative thinker, with a focus on delivering exceptional results while working with dynamic, cooperative groups.

 When I'm not coding, I am likely rock climbing (everything between sport, trad, and bouldering), exercising, or playing chess (getting beat).